Pleasure, joy and positive emotional experiences in abortion escorts after 17 weeks of gestation

 Discussion

-In this analysis, we explore how the practice of escorting abortions on-site after 17 weeks gestation can be a source of positive emotions for escorts.
-Interviewees described key aspects of the practice of abortion accompaniment, including building feminist community, sharing intimacy with other women, and witnessing the empowerment of abortion escorts, as eliciting feelings of pleasure, joy, and other positive emotions.
-These findings reflect accounts from the academic literature about the positive emotional experiences of abortionists who are accompanied in their abortions (Wollum et al. 2022; Vacarezza and Burton 2023), showing the existence of a variety of positive emotions related to accompaniment as a model of care.
+In this analysis, we studied how the practice of in-person accompaniment of abortions after 17 weeks of gestation can be a source of positive emotions for the accompanists.
+The interviewees described fundamental aspects of the abortion accompaniment practice, including building a feminist community, sharing intimacy with other women, and witnessing the empowerment of the people having abortions, as causes of feelings of pleasure, joy, and other positive emotions.
+These findings reflect accounts from academic literature about the positive emotional experiences of people who have abortions and are accompanied during their abortions (Wollum et al. 2022; Vacarezza and Burton 2023), which demonstrates the existence of a variety of positive emotions related to accompaniment as a model of care.

-It is important to emphasize that these positive emotional experiences related to abortion do not occur despite, or even outside of, the broader structural and cultural marginalization existing in these contexts.
-On the contrary, the companions describe these positive emotional experiences as at least partially rooted in the marginality in which this work takes place.
-The pleasure of experiencing the experience together with other women, for example, occurs in contexts of heteronorma and misogyny, in which intimacy, support and the physical aspect of accompaniment come to reject the rules and expectations of a sexist culture.
-Thus, the positive emotions described are better understood when emotions are considered as social and cultural practices (Ahmed 2004).
-Throughout Latin America, accompaniment takes place in a context that marginalizes abortion, the people who abort and the bodies that abort.
-When escorts experience physical proximity, observe and interact with each other and with the abortionists, emotions arise from these relationships.
-Emotions, even those that are positive, cannot therefore be separated from the very marginality of accompaniment.
+It is important to emphasize that these positive emotional experiences related to abortion do not occur despite, or even outside of, the broader structural and cultural marginalization present in these contexts.
+On the contrary, the accompanists describe these positive emotional experiences as at least partially rooted in the marginality within which this work takes place.
+The pleasure of going through the experience alongside other women, for example, happens in contexts of heteronormativity and misogyny, where the intimacy, support, and physical aspect of accompaniment serve to reject the rules and expectations of a sexist culture.
+In this way, the described positive emotions are better understood when considering that emotions are social and cultural practices (Ahmed 2004).
+Throughout Latin America, accompaniment occurs in a context that marginalizes abortion, the people who have abortions, and the bodies that abort.
+When accompanists experience physical closeness, observe, and interact with each other and with the people who abort, emotions arise from these relationships.
+Therefore, emotions, even those that are positive, cannot be separated from the marginality of accompaniment itself.

 Consistent with the origins of accompaniment as a feminist activist response to the cultural and health system failure to ensure access to reproductive autonomy (McReynolds-Perez et al. 2023; Braine 2020), our findings demonstrate the centrality of the feminist underpinnings of accompaniment in terms of producing these emotional effects.
 While other studies have identified the pleasure of abortion-related work when done with people with whom one has things in common and being present for abortionists at a physically and emotionally intense time (O'Donnell, Weitz, and Freedman 2011; Chiappetta-Swanson 2005), feminism and the feminist community have not surfaced as important issues in relation to positive emotional experiences in this research (conducted in the United States).
 However, for the chaperones who participated in this study, the pleasure of chaperoning is linked to feminist politics that critique misogynist culture.
 Their positive emotional experiences arise from understanding accompaniment as a practice that rejects normative gender restrictions and offers a feminist alternative.